taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ...
 ~~~~~~~~

-In your browser in the developer console you can simulate being offline.
-You can try it and see that an error message shows up.
+In your browser in the developer console, you can simulate being offline.
+You can try it and see that an error message shows up when searching for stories.
 When you go online again and search for stories, the error message should disappear.
 Instead a list of stories displays again.

 ### Part 19: Testing

 Every application in production should be tested.
 Therefore the next step could be to add a couple of tests to your application.
 The chapter will only cover a handful of tests to demonstrate testing in Redux.
 You could add more of them on your own.
 In addition, the chapter will not test your view layer.

 Since you have bootstrapped your application with create-react-app, it already comes with [Jest](https://facebook.github.io/jest/) to test your application.
 You can give a filename the prefix *test* to include it in your test suite.
+Once you run `npm test` on the command line, all included tests will run.
 The following files were not created for you, thus you would have to create them on your own.

 First, let's create a test for the story reducer.
 As you have learned, a reducer gets a previous state and an action as input and returns a new state.
 It is a pure function and thus it should be easy testable without any side-effects.